Cake decorating

-Cake decorating is the art of decorating a cake for special occasions such as birthdays, weddings, baby showers, national or religious holidays, or as a promotional item.
+Cake decorating is the art of decorating a cake for special occasions such as birthdays, weddings, baby showers, national or religious holidays or as a promotional item.

-It is a form of sugar art that uses materials such as icing, fondant, and other edible decorations.
+It is a form of sugar art that uses materials such as icing, fondant, frosting and other edible decorations.
 An artisan may use simple or elaborate three-dimensional shapes as a part of the decoration, or on the entire cake.
-Chocolate is commonly used to decorate cakes as it can be melted and mixed with cream to make a ganache, or cocoa powder can be lightly dusted on top of a cake.
+Chocolate is regularly used to decorate cakes as it can be melted and mixed with cream to make a ganache.
+Cocoa powder and powered sugar are often used in the process and can be lightly dusted as a finishing touch.

 Cake decoration has been featured on TV channels such as TLC, Food Network, and Discovery Family as a form of entertainment.
+Cake Boss is a well known TLC program dedicated to the art behind cake decorating.

 History

-The decoration of cakes arose in 17th-century Europe, typically for special occasions as a luxury good.
+The decoration of cakes arose in 17th century Europe, typically for special occasions as a luxury good.
+At this time, a cake decorator was an honored profession.
 When wedding cakes became part of the wedding ceremony, early cake decorators looked for ways to give wedding cakes a more outstanding look.
 The long tradition and history of the wedding cake paved the way for modern cake decoration.
-According to the author of Veil of History: Wedding Cakes, Past and Present, the first figure to begin the decoration of a wedding cake was the 18th-century cookbook author Elizabeth Raffald.
-She was also apparently the first to drape a cake with almond icing.
-Christmas cakes began to be decorated in the 18th and 19th-centuries, having evolved from Twelfth Night cakes, an earlier tradition that was baked and eaten on Twelfth Night, or the Feast of the Epiphany.
+According to the author of Veil of History: Wedding Cakes, Past and Present, the first figure to begin the decoration of a wedding cake was the 18th century cookbook author Elizabeth Raffald.
+She was also the first to drape a cake with almond icing.
+Christmas cakes began to be decorated in the 18th and 19th centuries, having evolved from Twelfth Night cakes, an earlier tradition that was baked and eaten on Twelfth Night, or the Feast of the Epiphany.
 These cakes were considerably rich and would be decorated elaborately only by the artist bakers to their own expense.

-During the 1840's, the advent of temperature-controlled ovens and the production of baking powder made baking cakes an easier process.
+During the 1840s, the advent of temperature-controlled ovens and the production of baking powder made baking cakes an easier process.
 As temperature control technology improved, an increased emphasis on presentation and ornamentation developed.
-Cakes began to take on decorative shapes and were adorned with additional icing formed into patterns, including floral patterns, and food colouring was used to accent frosting or layers of the cake.
+Cakes began to take on decorative shapes and were adorned with additional icing formed into patterns, including floral patterns, and food coloring was used to accent frosting or layers of the cake.

-Although baking from scratch decreased during the latter part of the 20th-century in the United States, due to the increase in availability of ready-made cakes and cake mixes, decorated cakes have remained an important part of celebrations, such as weddings, anniversaries, birthdays, showers and other special occasions.
+Although baking from scratch decreased during the later part of the 20th century in the United States, due to the increase in availability of ready-made cakes and cake mixes, decorated cakes have remained an important part of celebrations, such as weddings, anniversaries, birthdays, showers and other special occasions.
+The 21st century has made space for those who consider cake decorating their profession; as many are making up to $30,000 or more annually according to ZipRecruiter.